Elizabeth-M-M/magazine_ruby_on_rails_backend/README.md

 - Test the endpoints using Postman with `http://localhost:3000/<endpoint>`

+#### Known Bugs
+Currently there is a bug from fetching the deployed API and also cookies in the deployed API.
+Using one folder for front and backend presents no issue, but seperation of the two presents the issue.
+The API was deployed on Render, but it takes a long time to respond.
+Still debugging.

 #### Support and contact details
 To make a contribution to the code used or any suggestions, you can click on the contact link and email me your suggestions.